brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 At least that’s the moment the Sun falls behind the canyon wall.
-Within a few minutes the temperature has dropped and the heat-stricken nephew has risen to his feet.
+Within a few minutes the temperature has dropped and the heat-stricken nephew suddenly rises to his feet.
 He says he’s feeling better and is ready for the climb to the North Rim.

 As the trail has now returned the hikers to a familiar geology, we needn’t belabor the story of their climb to the North Rim — their stately ascent through the famous Redwall;
-their pace slowing suddenly
+their pace slowing severely
 as the other nephew starts to stagger from fatigue;
 darkness catching them at the Supai Tunnel.
 The light of each headlamp